 - 1/2 cup salsa

-- Brown the beef and onion in a large skillet over medium-high heat until beef is browned, and onion is tender.
+- Brown 1 lb lean ground beef and 1 medium onion (chopped) in a large skillet over medium-high heat until beef is browned, and onion is tender.
 Drain and discard fat

 - Stir, cover and cook (stirring occasionally) on for 6-8 hours or until flavors are well blended.